sonendraelon/Headout_assessment/README.md

 ## Project Overview

 Globetrotter is designed to be an engaging and educational game that tests users' knowledge of famous destinations around the world.
 The game provides clues, fun facts, and trivia for each destination, making it a fun way to learn about different places.
+The app is built with a modern tech stack, ensuring a smooth and interactive user experience.

 ## Frontend